csadaka2/ordinary_chondrites_pairing/README.md

 # Pairing of ordinary chondrites

-This project is a model using a probabilistic approach to estimate the pairing between ordianry chondrites based on the model developepd by Hutzler et al. (2016) doi:  https://doi.org/10.1111/maps.12607
+This project is a model using a probabilistic approach to estimate the pairing between ordianry chondrites based on the model developepd by Hutzler et al. (2016) [DOI: 10.1111/maps.12607](https://doi.org/10.1111/maps.12607)
 This model can be used for a quick pairing assessment of a large number of meteorites.

 ## Table of Contents